IMF says Serbia mission a "health check", not loan talks

 The IMF's representative to Serbia, Bogdan Lissovolik, said in an e-mailed statement that the delegation would not discuss the request during its routine 3-week mission starting on Wednesday.

-But he said the "discussions may offer a useful opportunity to reflect on the reform agenda and discuss what may be needed for a potential program."
+But he said the "discussions may offer a useful opportunity to reflect on the reform agenda and discuss what may be needed for a potential programme."

 Without IMF support, the World Bank has said it will withhold a $400 million loan to support the Serbian budget.